 (3) Include the clause at 552.211-75, Preservation, Packaging and Packing, in solicitations and contracts for supplies expected to exceed the simplified acquisition threshold.
 You may also include the clause in contracts estimated to be at or below the simplified acquisition threshold when appropriate.
 Use Alternate I in solicitations and contracts for-

+(i) Federal Supply Schedule 70;

-(i) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers; or
+(ii) The Consolidated Schedule containing information technology Special Item Numbers;